unnatural-worlds/uwapi/_sources/bots/setup.rst.txt

 -----------------

 .. important::
-   If you installed Unnatural World in non-default location, define environment variable ``UNNATURAL_ROOT`` pointing to the ``bin`` directory containing the library.
+   If you have installed Unnatural World in non-default location, define environment variable ``UNNATURAL_ROOT`` pointing to the ``bin`` directory containing the library.

 .. tab-set::
    :sync-group: platform